Boys and Girls (The Human League song)

-"Boys and Girls" is a song by the British synthpop group The Human League.
+"Boys and Girls" is a song by the English synth-pop band The Human League.
 It was released as a stand-alone single in the UK in February 1981 and peaked at number 48 in the UK Singles Charts.
 It was written by lead singer Philip Oakey and the band's visual director / keyboard player Philip Adrian Wright.

 It was the first single released by the new Human League line-up of Oakey, Wright together with new teenage dancers Susanne Sulley (now called Susan Ann Sulley) and Joanne Catherall, although the latter two did not perform on the record and only appear on the picture sleeve.
 The new line-up formed after the acrimonious departure of Martyn Ware and Ian Craig Marsh from the band four months earlier.

 Background

 By late 1980 Oakey was deeply in debt to Virgin Records so both he and the label were keen that he release a single to start clearing that debt as early in 1981 as possible.

 "Boys and Girls" was a song that had been used on the November 1980 European tour.
 On return from the tour it was recorded quickly and rushed out by Virgin Records in late February 1981.